microservices-final-project/docs/README.md

 ---

 ### 🔸 Pull Request to `main`
+* ✅ Rollback file existence verification if a migration was done
+* ✅ Static code analysis via **SonarQube**
+* ✅ Dependency vulnerability scan with **Trivy**
+* ✅ Execution of:
+  * Unit tests
+  * Integration tests
+* ✅ Technical Approval by an architech or a tech lead

 * ✅ Requires **manual approval**
 * 🚀 Final image is deployed to the **Production Cloud Environment**